-Additionally, RRPD recipients may use funds for the following:
+In addition, RRPD award recipients may use funds for the following grant activities:

-Achieve accreditation.
-You may use funding to support planning and development costs of establishing new rural residency programs at eligible facilities that demonstrate specific needs for family medicine, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology.
+1. Achieve accreditation.
+You may use funding to support planning and development costs of establishing new rural residency programs or RTPs at eligible facilities that demonstrate specific needs for family medicine or family medicine with enhanced obstetrical training, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology.
 Allowable expenses include costs associated with achieving program accreditation, including initial ACGME accreditation fees and travel to partner clinical sites of practice.
 RRPD recipients supported by this funding opportunity must obtain ACGME accreditation prior to the end of the RRPD period of performance and will be required to submit the appropriate ACGME documentation confirming application submission before the start of the third year of the award.